ThomasWilshaw/olive/ARCHITECTURE.md

 A key feature of Olive is the on disk caching system which allows for real-time playback with even the most complex of node setups.
 All frames are cached as linear EXRs which can be read from disk in real-time in even the most minimal of systems (see this [performance analysis](https://blender.stackexchange.com/a/148466)).
+By default Olive has a single cache folder that is used across all projects, this means that a footage cached anywhere is available in any project, this also means you can pre cache all you footage before using it anywhere.

 The cached frames are given a unique hash, hashing is a way to determine whether a frame has changed (or more specifically, to generate a unique ID for every frame) without doing any actual image generation, which is very expensive.
+The hash is also dependant on the cache resolution, i.e. if you change from a half resolution cache to a quarter resolution the footage will need to be re cached.
 We employ a lot of optimizations to prevent unnecessarily changing the hash and forcing a re-render.

 For example, "track" nodes don't affect the resulting image at all so they don't add to the hash.
 All they do is forward to the clip at that time.
 Likewise, the clip itself doesn't affect the image,